mar10/wsgidav/doc/sphinx/user_guide_configure.rst

 ~~~~~~~~~~~~~~~~~~
 Allows users to authenticate against a Windows NT domain or a local computer.

-The :class:`~wsgidav.dc.nt_dc.NTDomainController`
+The :class:`~wsgidav.dc.nt_dc.NTDomainController` requires basic authentication
-requires basic authentication and thererfore should use SSL.
+and therefore should use SSL.

 Example YAML configuration::

     ssl_certificate: wsgidav/server/sample_bogo_server.crt